Charter for the Compensation Committee of the Board of Directors of TIBCO Software Inc.

-The purpose of the Compensation Committee (the "Committee") of the Board of Directors (the "Board") of TIBCO Software Inc. (the "Company") shall be to review and approve all forms of compensation to be provided to the executive officers and directors of the Company.
+The purpose of the Compensation Committee (the "Committee") of the Board of Directors (the "Board") of TIBCO Software Inc. (the "Company") shall be to review and approve all forms of compensation to be provided to the executive officers and directors of the Company and, when appropriate, certain other employees.
 In carrying out this responsibility, the Committee shall review all components of executive officer compensation for consistency with the Committee's compensation philosophy as in effect from time to time.

 The Committee has the authority to undertake the specific duties and responsibilities listed below and will have the authority to undertake such other specific duties as the Board may from time to time prescribe.

-The Committee shall be comprised of no fewer than two (2) directors, each of whom shall be (i) independent within the applicable independence requirements of the NASDAQ Stock Market, Inc. ("NASDAQ"), (ii) an "outside director" within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended and (iii) a "non-employee director" within the meaning of Rule 16b-3 promulgated under Section 16 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+The Committee shall be comprised of no fewer than two (2) directors of the Board, each of whom shall be (i) independent within the applicable independence requirements of the NASDAQ Stock Market, Inc. ("NASDAQ") and the applicable rules of the Securities and Exchange Commission, (ii) an "outside director" within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended and (iii) a "non-employee director" within the meaning of Rule 16b-3 promulgated under Section 16 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").